 Microsoft has created huge confusion over the naming of their .NET products.
-We have .NET Framework, .NET, .NET Core, .NET Standard, etc all having .NET in them.
-In this article we will explain difference between .NET Vs .NET Core, .NET Standard & .NET Framework in detail
+We have .NET Framework, .NET, .NET Core, .NET Standard, etc all having .NET.
+In this article, we will explain the difference between .NET Vs .NET Core, .NET Standard & .NET Framework in detail

 Table of Contents